yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 *Cost management and optimization*

-8.  **Design:** How can Fabrikam estimate the future cost before a workload is migrated to Azure?
+1. How can Fabrikam estimate the future cost before a workload is migrated to Azure?

-    **Solution:** Azure Migrate will provide a cost estimate for each migrated workload as part of each migration assessment.
+    Azure Migrate will provide a cost estimate for each migrated workload as part of each migration assessment.
 This estimate factors in the assessment parameters, such as VM family and size, hours of operation, etc. Azure Migrate downloads the rate card for your subscription from the Azure billing APIs, so any eligible discounts are applied automatically.
 Be sure to deploy Azure Migrate to a subscription that qualifies for the same billing rates as your production subscriptions.

     ![Azure portal screenshot of the Azure Migrate assessment configuration options](images/migration_assessment_configuration.png)